 - 1.1 lbs (500gms) very ripe strawberries

-- Mix milk and cream together in saucepan.
-Simmer until warm, but don’t boil
+- Mix milk to a small saucepan.
+Simmer until warm, but don’t boil.

 - Hull strawberries and blitz.
-Strain and add to pan with 1/4 cup sugar.
-Simmer until you have about a cup of mix
+Strain and add to pan with ¼ cup sugar.
+Simmer on a low heat, stiring reguarly until you have about 1 and ½ cups (400mls).

 - Remove from heat.
 Add lemon juice to stawberry mix and stir well.

 - Transfer to base in heat proof container.
 Cover and chill in fridge.

 - Put your storage container in the freezer to chill.
 If using a self refrigerating ice cream churner switch on about ten minutes before churning, otherwise take the churning bowl out of the freezer right before churning.